 Ever look back at old photos and start reminiscing about how you were so confident back then?
 I have and it’s a sad and diminishing feeling realizing that you no longer have that confidence.
-I want to feel confident not just in how I look but in my abilities as well.
 I let my insecurity and low self-esteem dictate my decisions and it really prevented me from reaching my full potential.
 The voices in my head succeeded in convincing me I’m not good enough and I accepted it instead of simply trying.
 Gaining back that confidence back wasn’t easy but I was desperate to feel that confidence again.
-Of course I still have my moments where I doubt myself, but I listed below some of the things that helped me build my confidence again.
+Of course I still have moments where I doubt myself, but self reflecting has helped me the change my perspective.
+I listed below some of the things that helped me build my confidence again.

 1) If You’re Unhappy Make A Change

 I know it sounds simple but sometimes we can get in the habit of doing what’s best for everybody else than what’s best for ourselves.
 Sometimes we continue to do what makes us unhappy because we think it’s the only choice we have.
 Sometimes we get too comfortable with our routine and resort to what’s easy as opposed to taking risks.
-Life’s too short to be unhappy/ You have to stop caring about other people’s opinions, make changes to enhance the quality of your life, and take risks.
+Life’s too short to be unhappy.
+You have to stop caring about other people’s opinions, take risks, and make changes to enhance the quality of your life.
 Only then will you truly know what makes you happy.
 If getting a nose job will make you happy then nobody has the right to judge you.
-If you need to set boundaries and take a break from people who have a negative impact on your life, do it.
-If you want to make a career change at 35, do it.
-Change is scary but it can be very rewarding if you end up loving the result.
+If you need to set boundaries and take a break from people who have a negative impact on your life, then do it.
+If you want to make a career change at 35, then do it.
+Change is scary but it can also be very rewarding.
 Once you know what makes you happy you’ll never stop pursuing it.

 2) Don’t Compare Yourself To Others

 It’s hard not to compare yourself to others in this digital age.
-Life has become a competition for likes and followers making comparing yourself a natural distinct.
+Life has become a competition of who has more likes or followers making comparing yourself a natural instinct.
 When we’re not comparing ourselves to everyone’s online version of themselves we’re comparing ourselves to the people around us.
 It also really isn’t helpful to free yourself from the comparison trap when some of the most important people in your life (like your parents) compare you to every successful person your age.
 Comparing yourself to others is only detrimental to your mental health.
-We’re already our own worst critics constantly doubting yourself will only hold you back from pursuing your goals and improving on your skills.
+We’re already our own worst critics constantly doubting yourself only holds you back from pursuing your goals and improving.
 It’s unfair to compare yourself to to others when everyone has dealt with different circumstances and were raised in different environments.
-You have to change the way you think (which takes practice) and let others motivate you instead of killing your passion.
-Let others success inspire you to continue learning and improving your skills instead of doubting yourself.
+You have to change the way you think (which takes practice) and let others motivate you instead of discourage you.
+Let the success of other inspire you to continue learning and improving your skills.

 3) Don’t Let Your Pitfalls Define You

-There will be moments in your life that will completely destroy you, leaves you feeling hurt, broken, and even numb.
+There will be moments in your life that will completely destroy you, leave you feeling hurt, broken, and even numb.
 One of the most difficult things to do is not let these moments stop us from living our life to the fullest.
-It’s easier said than done but we need to allow ourselves to feel emotions not let it consume us.
+It’s easier said than done but we need to allow ourselves to feel our emotions and learn how to manage them instead of letting them consume us.
 If we let our emotions and ego dictate our life decisions that can possibly go in a downward spiral.
 We need to process our feelings in order to practice acceptance.
 Everyone has a different healing process and it’s going to take sometime to figure out what that is.
 For some, it might mean going to therapy or going on a Eat Pray Love journey, journaling, or simply developing a routine.
 The hardships you experience only make you stronger.

 4) Don’t Wait For Other People’s Approval